 How to read your meter

 If you are interested in watching your watts, your meter will tell you how much you are using from month to month.
-But you’ll need to learn how to read your meter, and there are a few tricks involved.
+But you’ll need to learn how to read your meter.
+Depending on whether you have a newer digital meter or one of our standard mechanical meters, reading the meter will be different.

 NOTE: The last dial on your meter turns clockwise, but the dial to its left turns counterclockwise, and the numbers are printed counterclockwise as well.
 The dials continue to alternate from clockwise to counterclockwise.